ststefa/terrasplunk/stages/README.md

 # Tenants
 We use two tenants, test and production.

-Prod tenant will be used for (and only for) all customer-facing components with uptime 24/7.
+The production tenant will be used for (and only for) all customer-facing components with uptime 24/7.

-Test Tenant will be used for (and only for) non-customer-facing components, tests and experimentation.
-Each stage on prod-tenant has an equivalent stage on test-tenant with uptime as required, environments recycled frequently.
+The test tenant will be used for (and only for) non-customer-facing components, tests and experimentation.
+Each stage on the prod-tenant has an equivalent stage on test-tenant.
+Everything on the test tenant has a collaborative best-effort uptime.
+Environments will be completely recycled frequently.

 # Stages
 ## development stage